Why marketing should be at the heart of your company: Q&A with Rony Israel

 Production needs to communicate what is being built and why.
 This way marketing can validate the assumptions about client needs.
 Is it truly a product that’s needed in the market or is it a “one-off” need?

 Working with R&D is paramount.
 Salespeople who encounter difficulties in the market might say: “Our products are obsolete; the market actually needs something different.”

 It’s marketing’s role to validate this feedback and either work with sales to achieve success or with R&D to determine which new products/services are required.

 The place of marketing in the business

 Ravi: You talked about your work at a major IT company.
 What was the marketing structure within the business and within management?

-Rony: When a new product was going to launch, marketing was the key position at the table to help generate the price, the positioning and then to train sales people to get the product to market.
+Rony: When a new product was going to launch, marketing was the key position at the table to help generate the price, the positioning, and then to train salespeople to get the product to market.

 Nothing this company built went to market from R&D without marketing’s input.

-How can entrepreneurs succeed at marketing?
+How can entrepreneurs succeed in marketing?